rpaudel42/rpaudel42.github.io/pages/spamtweet.md

 of tweets, age of the user account, number of tweets posted per day or per week, etc.) and content-based features (e.g., number of hashtags, mentions, URL, likes, etc.).
-Though user and content based features can be extracted eciently, an issue is that these features can also be fabricated easily by the spammer.
+Though user and content based features can be extracted efficiently, an issue is that these features can also be fabricated easily by the spammer.
 However, being able to hide an inconsistency between the topic of a tweet and the topic of the document referred by URLs in the tweet is much harder.